Meet our 2025 EBPS Plenary Speakers and Awardees

 The impact of LSD and MDMA on stress-related biomarkers & the eCB system in healthy humans

-Sarah Gibson Cook (Italy)
+Sarah Gibson Cook (Canada)

 Psilocybin induces sex- and context-specific recruitment of the stress axis